Retailers pushing Square to accept bitcoin

 The convenient payment processor that enables businesses to quickly accept cashless transactions with as little as a smartphone or as much as a point-of-sale register has whet its merchants’ appetites for digital currencies with the addition of bitcoin to its Cash App, and now they want more.

-Square’s Cash App allows users to exchange money for both personal and businesses purposes, and in all but four states, users can buy or sell bitcoin through the app.
+Square’s Cash App allows users to exchange money for both personal and businesses purposes, and users can buy or sell bitcoin through the app in all but four states.
 Currently, that bitcoin can be moved to a bitcoin wallet but not sent to other users through the app.

 Merchants are now clamoring for Square to take the next step and make bitcoin a payment option for goods and services.
 A new survey by equity broker Nomura Instinet concluded that 6 in 10 business owners that deal in at least $100,000 of revenue every year would take bitcoin as payment, Bloomberg reported.